JamieMaclean/ex_contentful/README.md

 BlogPost.create(%{
   title: "My Awesome Blog Post",
   authors: ["Me"],
-  content: "Content is a great way to manage your data on Contentful!",
+  content: "ExContentful is a great way to manage your data on Contentful!",
   tags: ["contentful", "cms"]
 })
 ```